 $2.7 billion per year to the hardest hit counties and cities, including $1.43 billion to counties and cities with the highest levels of overdoses, $1 billion through competitive grants, and $270 million for tribal grants; and

 $500 million per year to expand access to overdose reversal drugs and provide this life-saving medicine to states to distribute to first responders, public health departments, and the public.

 Additional funding would also be provided for public health surveillance, biomedical research, and improved training for health professionals, including at the National Institutes of Health and the Centers for Disease Control and Prevention.

 The New York Times editorial board also endorsed the CARE Act, warning:

 “Congress has taken what can be considered only baby steps by appropriating a total of a few billion dollars of discretionary opioid funding in recent years.
 This funding amounts to a pittance relative to what is needed: substantial long-term funding for prevention, addiction treatment, social services and research.”

 More on Healthcare

-Washington, D.C.
-(Jan.
-28, 2014)—Congressman Elijah E. Cummings (MD-07), issued the following statement following the 2014 State of the Union Address:
+Washington, DC (February 5, 2019)—Today, Congressman Elijah E. Cummings (MD-07) issued the following statement in response to President Donald Trump’s State of the Union address: